vmware-tanzu/tanzu-cli/docs/dev/README.md

   err = reader.GetCentralConfigEntry("myStringKey", &myValue)
 ```

+## Global Initializers

+The CLI has a concept of global initializers accessible from the `globalinit` package.
+Such initializers can
+be used by CLI features to initialize/update certain data required for the proper functioning of the CLI itself.
+Such initializers are often useful after an older CLI version was executed and a new CLI version now needs to
+properly setup its data.

 ## Deprecation of existing functionality

 Any changes aimed to remove functionality in the CLI (e.g. commands, command